openedx/docs.openedx.org/source/documentors/references/doc_style_guide.rst

 Images should be used to explain complex processes.
 They are a quick solution to explain the location of an object on a page or to demonstrate the flow of information.
 However, be judicious and avoid using numerous large screenshots when a sentence can provide the user with sufficient guidance.

-To add an image to an Open edX document, you can check the RST guide: https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html
+To add an image to an Open edX document, you can check the `RST guide <https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html>`_

 You can modify the width if the image size needs to be adjusted to be more apparent or visible to the reader.